AliSawari/wstunnel-scripts/README.md

 simple server/client utility scripts to manage Wstunnel connections. ⚡

-both windows and linux binaries are supplied from the [Wstunnel](https://github.com/erebe/wstunnel) repository. which is a Network Tunnel over WebSocket connection Written in Rust.
+both windows and linux binaries are supplied from the [Wstunnel](https://github.com/erebe/wstunnel) repository. which is a Network Tunnel over WebSocket connection written in Rust.
-please download the latest binaries for your OS from [their release page](https://github.com/erebe/wstunnel/releases).

 ### Configure

+First you need the Wstunnel binaries. please download the latest binaries for your OS from [their release page](https://github.com/erebe/wstunnel/releases). and place them in this directory. (filename should be `wstunnel`)

-edit the files before using, each script contains `ip` `localPort` and `remotePort`. additionally, for more security, each script reads the contents of a `secret.txt` that should be existing in the same folder as the scripts. the contents of the file is supplied as an argument to `--restrict-http-upgrade-path-prefix` in order to accept certain connections and refuse others.
+edit the files before using, each script contains `ip` `localPort` and `remotePort`. additionally, for more security, each script reads the contents of a `secret.txt` that should be existing in the same folder as the scripts. the contents of the file is supplied as an argument to `--restrict-http-upgrade-path-prefix` in order to accept certain connections and refuse the ones that don't have the secret

 **Server**